stolho/dotfiles/README.md

 * vim

 ## vim

+### macOS
-I use vim on Mac OS from brew with python 3 and lua support.
+Vim on maOS is installed using brew with python 3 and lua support.

 To install vim properly run this: